-Of course, I also stress over all the pressure that goes with deciding on the perfect name.
-Because how is one supposed to choose the perfect name when there are so many options and things to consider?
-It can consume a person.
-Because as amazing and fun as it is–a name is so final!
+One of the first thoughts I always have after finding out I’m pregnant is, “I get to name a baby!”
+Because I love names and the idea of getting to name a tiny little human.
+When I was little, I would write out the names of my future kids in church because I loved the idea of choosing a baby name so much (true story).
+Of course, I also stress over all the pressure of deciding on the perfect name.
+Because how is one supposed to pick the perfect baby name when there are so many options and things to consider?
+It can consume a person because as amazing and fun as it is–a name is so final!
 So permanent.
 And it sets the tone for that little person from day one.

 1. Traditional or Non-Traditional